rodmcnew/rcm-dialog/README.md

-RCM Loading
+RCM Dialog
 ===========

-Javascript loading tracker.
+Javascript Angular Dialog.

-Allows aggregation and tracking of asynchronous events to display a loading animation or to track the progress on an individual event.
+- Requires bootstrap.js

+Allows angular dialog (bootstrap modal) to be wrapped in a directive and to use display strategies.